Pricing

 Backlinks remain the priority in specific scenarios:

-You are competing for high-value Google organic keywords
+you’re competing for high-value Google organic keywords

-If your pipeline depends on ranking for transactional or high-intent keywords in Google organic results — “best CRM for enterprise sales” or “marketing automation platform pricing” — you need backlinks.
+If your pipeline depends on ranking for transactional or high-intent keywords in Google organic results, “best CRM for enterprise sales” or “marketing automation platform pricing”, you need backlinks.
 Domain authority and page authority, driven primarily by quality backlinks, still determine ranking positions for competitive keywords.

 Your domain authority is significantly lower than competitors